TeX-Live/tlcontrib/texmf-dist/doc/latex/acrotex/README.md

 6) Documentation for AeB (AcroTeX eDucatation Bundle) and eForms (including insdljs and dljslib).

+What's New (2020-01-01) Replace use of \count0 with new counter \eqtmpcnta, in situation, the value of \count0 was leaking out giving incorrect page numbers.

 What's New (2019-12-17) Defined \InputExrSolnsLevel and \InputQzSolnsLevel to make it easy to change the section-type for the solution pages.